arduino/lab-micropython-editor/README.md

 3. Install dependencies: `npm install`
 4. Run dev mode: `npm run dev`

-Changes on the Electron code will require reopening the app but UI changes only require refreshing the window (ctrl-r/cmd-r).
+Some changes on the Electron code will require reopening the app but all UI changes will only require refreshing the window (ctrl-r/cmd-r).